-Earlier this week, we had preparatory rains— the type that douses off wildfires.
+On Tuesday, Wednesday and Thursday this week, we had heavy rains— the type that douses off wildfires.

-As we know, it has been pretty hot these past weeks— last month being October— as some careless people have been on the prowl, burning bushes, setting trees on fire and indulging in acts meant to destabilise the ecosystem.
+As we know, it was been pretty hot these past weeks as some careless people have been on the prowl, burning bushes, setting trees on fire and indulging in acts meant to destabilise the ecosystem.

 And, customarily, nature has always come in to douse the fire, literally.
 When the bushes are burning, rains fall in droves, giving the dry leaves and tree branches respite.

 Earlier this week, nature intervened.
 It rained cats and dogs and, guess what, the brick fence that gives us a sense of safety back home collapsed.